mcu-tools/mcuboot/docs/encrypted_images.md

 ## [Upgrade process](#upgrade-process)

-When starting a new upgrade process, `MCUBoot` checks that the image in the `secondary slot` has the `ENCRYPTED` flag set and has the required TLV with the encrypted key.
+When starting a new upgrade process, `MCUboot` checks that the image in the `secondary slot` has the `ENCRYPTED` flag set and has the required TLV with the encrypted key.
 It then uses its internal private/secret key to decrypt the TLV containing the key.
 Given that no errors are found, it will then